QR logo bottom banner

 Our strategic investment of government research funding

-Each year, the UK Government invests around £58 million pounds in Imperial’s research through the QR (Quality-Related) mainstream grant.
+Each year, the UK Government invests around £58 million in Imperial’s research through the QR (Quality-Related) mainstream grant.
 The case studies below show how Imperial strategically invests these funds in world-leading research, research equipment and the career development of our people.

 The funding we receive each year from QR provides the foundations on which we stand.
 It allows us to secure research funding for projects from our partners in the UK, Europe and across the world.
 In 2022-23, for every £1 Imperial received in mainstream QR, we earned £5.88 in research grants and contracts from businesses, industry, charities, and governments.